In this episode, I am going to discuss the places we visited in Bikaner, Rajasthan. It was so fun to explore this city.

 On the next day, we started exploring Bikaner.
 Before exploring let us know some quick facts about Bikaner.

-- A city in Rajasthan, located in the north-west region in India.
+- A city in Rajasthan, located in the north-west region of India.

 - It is surrounded by Thar desert